This post may contain affiliate links. Please read our disclosure policy.

 By following these expert tips, you’re setting yourself up for scone success, ensuring they come out light, flaky, and utterly delicious.

-Whether you’re enjoying these cream scones for a weekend brunch or a cozy afternoon tea, the right accompaniments can elevate your scone experience to new heights.
+Whether you’re enjoying these scones for a weekend brunch or a cozy afternoon tea, the right accompaniments can elevate your scone experience to new heights.
 Here are some delightful pairings to consider.

 • Classic Pairing: For a traditional touch, serve these scones with a dollop of clotted cream and strawberry jam.
 The creaminess of the clotted cream complements the flakiness of the scone, while the jam adds a burst of sweetness.